-Warroora Station is a family-run, 265,000-acre working pastoral station with 50km of coastline frontage to the Indian Ocean backing into the World heritage listed Ningaloo Reef.
+Warroora (pronounced Warra) is a family-run, 265,000-acre working pastoral station with 50km of coastline frontage to the Indian Ocean backing into the World Heritage-listed Ningaloo Reef.

 The People of Warroora Station

 For over 38,000 years Cardabia Station (Warroora's northern neighbour) and Warroora have been the core of Baiyungu heartlands.
 Warroora Station recognises and supports Baiyungu ownership of the land and respects their Native Title interests.

 The earliest recorded lease was 20,000 acres taken up by The Quailborough Squatting Co.
 (Wattes Howard and others of Champion Bay) on 1st January 1880.
 Leonie McLeod purchased the lease on 9th December 1994 for her sons Martin and Murray Horak.

 The Horak family purchased the lease in 1994. they moved from sheep to meat bread cattle in 2016 due to wild dog infestation.
 Warroora is home to Marty Horak and his family.